 Broken teeth are one of the most common dental problems we see at McKee Dental Associates.
 Maybe you know the feeling?
 You’re just eating something – even something soft and “crack”.
 You know right away what just happened.
 When you put your tongue there the jagged edge confirms your suspicion.
 You have a broken tooth.

 Why Do Teeth Break?

 Dental fillings, especially large ones, can have a weakening effect on teeth.
 Dental fillings rely on a tooth’s remaining structure to hold and support them.
 Fillings, in general, don’t strengthen a tooth and can’t protect a tooth from the forces generated by biting and chewing.
 If only a small amount of tooth decay is present then it’s usually no problem to make a repair.
 In these cases there will still be lots of healthy tooth structure remaining after the decay has been removed and the filling has been put in place.
 On the other hand, repairing a large cavity often requires the removal of so much tooth structure that the overall strength is reduced.
 This is because the tooth is no longer as intact as it once was, its structural integrity has been compromised.
 Think of it like sawing halfway through a piece of wood.
 You would expect it to be weaker where it was cut.
 This weakness leads to breakdown of the tooth and filling and we often see new decay happening earlier around larger fillings.
 All of this leads to broken teeth.

-How Big are Your Fillings?By now you may have already looked in the mirror so you can judge the size of the dental fillings in your teeth.
+By now you may have already looked in the mirror so you can judge the size of the dental fillings in your teeth.
 Did you see any “large” ones?
 Now, ask yourself how long those big fillings have been in place.
 What was your answer?
 Two years? five years? longer?
 So what’s the deal?
 If teeth with big fillings are so weakened, why haven’t parts of these teeth already fractured off?
 The answer is that can’t know for certain which teeth will develop problems and which teeth won’t.
 Clearly not every tooth with a “large” filling will break.
 Many people get many years of service out of these “large” restorations.
 Additionally, not every tooth that does crack or break will be especially problematic to repair.
 If we believe you are at risk for broken teeth in the long run, we might suggest a comprehensive plan to prevent them.

 A good hit to the face with an elbow or a ball in sports can lead to broken teeth.
 We commonly see unrestrained passengers in automobile accidents who have broken teeth as well.
 Trauma does not have to be so obvious however.
 Have you ever bitten down on a pitted olive or cherry only to wince in pain when you accidentally hit a fragment of the pit?
 Many times patients get broken teeth from small stones or shells or other objects in their food.
 Honestly, after nearly forty years of eating, we still sometimes bite accidentally on our forks.
 Admit it – you have too!

 Placing metal studs or bars in your mouth will lead to broken teeth.
 Despite the “coolness” factor, we often repair the consequences of piercings.
 Most of them don’t think their piercing was worth the trouble once their expensive repairs are completed.
 While we can’t say what’s right for everyone, we can and will explain the risks to you if you come to us with oral piercings.
 If you do have one, try your best to avoid smacking it against your teeth or biting down on it.
 You can also try plastic jewelry instead of metal.
 These are the main causes of breakage.

 What if your teeth don’t fit together right?
 Maybe you had orthodontics when you were a kid and your teeth have shifted back.
 Maybe you are missing a tooth and your other have shifted around.
 Maybe you you had a bunch of fillings or crowns all done at different times and, after one is made to fit the other and so on, your bite is now “different”.
 These patterns result in signs like tooth wear, fractures and instability.
 When you add in the possibility of grinding or clenching your teeth, the result will often result in tooth fractures and abnormal wear.
 Look at the edges of your lower front teeth.
 Can you see flattened or yellow spots?
 Are they “dished out” at their edges?
 Look at the picture above.
 Does this look normal?
 These are sure signs of a problem.
 Most likely, you have or will break your teeth.
 The solution to your problem is usually complete dentistry – a process to restore your bite back to normal.

 In many cases you may not even be aware that a crack has formed unless a portion of your tooth has broken off.
 This is because cracks are difficult to see and not all tooth cracks produce symptoms.
 While not all cracks will lead to problems immediately, cracked tooth symptoms, or a problem with your tooth’s nerve may develop in the future.
 On the other hand, some broken teeth can be sensitive.
 Biting pressure can separate the portions of the tooth associated with each side of the crack and trigger a painful response.
 The classic sign of a cracked tooth is that there is a sudden sharp pain from the tooth when you bite down.
 The pain then subsides immediately once you have released your biting pressure.
 The pain may not be produced every time you close.
 Sometimes it takes biting at just the right angle.
 While cracks in teeth do not heal, cracked tooth symptoms can subside.
 If you anticipate that you do have a tooth that has cracked you should have it checked.

 More serious broken teeth require more involved dental treatment to repair them.
 If the piece of the tooth that has broken off includes part of the tooth’s root a type of gum surgery termed “crown lengthening” may be needed before a dental crown can be placed.
 This is because the edge of a dental crown needs space to keep the gum healthy.
 Deep tooth cracks or extensive tooth breakage may require perform root canal treatment before a dental crown can be placed.
 Surprisingly, even teeth that have broken off flat with the gum line can usually be rebuilt.
 We can often use root canal, crown lengthening and crowns but we must always keep our eyes on the final results that we want.
 The more procedures required, the less predictable the final outcome becomes.
 More importantly, these procedures are expensive and, if we choose them, we want them to work for a long time.